Relational Connectors and Heterogeneous Bisimulations: Relational Connectors

 \subsection{Lax Extensions as Relational Connectors}

-For context, we briefly discuss how the additional properties of lax extensions are phrased in terms of the constructions from \autoref{sec:rel-conn}, and in particular how lax extensions relate to identity relational connectors.\lsnote{@Lutz: Motivate} \begin{defn} A relational connector $L\colon F\to F$ is \emph{transitive} if $L\cdot L\le L$, and \emph{symmetric} if $\rev{L}\le L$.
-Moreover, $L$ \emph{extends~$F$} if $\Delta_{FX}\le L\Delta_X$ for all~$X$. \end{defn} The following observations are straightforward. \begin{lemma} Let $L\colon F\to F$ be a relational connector.
+For context, we briefly discuss how the additional properties of lax extensions are phrased in terms of the constructions from \autoref{sec:rel-conn}, and in particular how lax extensions relate to identity relational connectors. \begin{defn} A relational connector $L\colon F\to F$ is \emph{transitive} if $L\cdot L\le L$, and \emph{symmetric} if $\rev{L}\le L$.
+Moreover, $L$ \emph{extends~$F$} if $\Delta_{FX}\subseteq L\Delta_X$ for all~$X$. \end{defn} The following observations are straightforward. \begin{lemma} Let $L\colon F\to F$ be a relational connector.
 Then~$L$ is symmetric iff $\rev{L}= L$ iff $L\le\rev{L}$. \end{lemma} \begin{lemma} Let~$L\colon F\to F$ be a relational connector.
 Then the following hold. \begin{enumerate} \item $L$ satisfies condition~(L2) in the definition of lax extension iff~$L$ is transitive. \item $L$ satisfies condition~(L3) in the definition of lax extension iff~$L$ extends~$F$. \item $L$ preserves converse iff~$L$ is symmetric. \item $L$ is a lax extension of~$F$ iff~$L$ is transitive and extends~$F$. \item If~$L$ extends~$F$, then $L\subseteq L\cdot L$. \item If~$L$ is a lax extension, then~$L$ is idempotent, i.e.\ $L\cdot L=L$. \end{enumerate} \end{lemma} Since lax extensions satisfy naturality, this implies \begin{theorem} The lax extensions of a set functor~$F$ are precisely the transitive relational connectors that extend~$F$. \end{theorem} As indicated above, a special role is played by identity relational connectors: \begin{theorem} Let~$F$ be a set functor.
 Then,~$\idcon{F}$ is a symmetric lax extension of~$F$.
-Finally,~$F$ has a diagonal-preserving lax extension iff~$\idcon{F}$ preserves diagonals. \end{theorem} (In connection with \autoref{thm:least-trans}, it follows that~$\idcon{F}$ is both the smallest lax extension and the smallest symmetric lax extension of~$F$.) \begin{proof}[sketch] Most claims are obvious by \autoref{lem:lax-relconn} and~\eqref{eq:idcon-diag}.
-To see that~$\idcon{F}$ is symmetric, show that~$\rev{(\idcon{F})}$ is a right identity: For $L\colon F\to G$, we have $L\cdot\rev{(\idcon{F})}=\rev{(\idcon{F}\cdot \rev{L})}=\rev{(\rev{L})}=L$ (using \autoref{lem:rev-comp}). \end{proof}
+Moreover,~$F$ has a diagonal-preserving lax extension iff~$\idcon{F}$ preserves diagonals. \end{theorem} \begin{proof}[sketch] Most subclaims are obvious by \autoref{lem:lax-relconn} and~\eqref{eq:idcon-diag}.
+To see that~$\idcon{F}$ is symmetric, show that~$\rev{(\idcon{F})}$ is a right identity: For $L\colon F\to G$, we have $L\cdot\rev{(\idcon{F})}=\rev{(\idcon{F}\cdot \rev{L})}=\rev{(\rev{L})}=L$ (using \autoref{lem:rev-comp}). \end{proof} In connection with \autoref{thm:least-trans}, we obtain moreover: \begin{corollary} The identity relational connector~$\idcon{F}$ is both the smallest lax extension and the smallest symmetric lax extension of a set functor~$F$. \end{corollary}